Jesperpaulsen/use-oo-state/README.md

 StateManager is a generic class that will be extended per state you want to use OO State for.
 It takes two generic arguments: **state** and **props**.

 #### How to create a new StateManager:
-First we need to create an interface for the state and (optionally) for the props:
+First we need to create an interface for the state and for the props:

 ```ts
 interface ExampleState {